|Home > Help >Selling & seller fees>Selling basics>Using eBay returns|

 When you're responsible for return shipping charges, the charges are included on your next monthly seller invoice as a fee.
 These fees may be charged to your automatic payment method on file.

-If the buyer uses alternative shipping arrangements, you need to reimburse the buyer for the agreed-upon shipping costs outside of eBay hassle-free returns.
+If the buyer uses alternative shipping arrangements, you need to reimburse the buyer for the agreed-upon shipping costs outside the returns process.
 You can send payment to the buyer through PayPal or another payment method.

-When you use hassle-free returns, your USPS return shipping rate is never more than the original outbound rate, provided that you purchase eBay shipping labels for both the original shipment and the return.
+When you use a label provided by eBay, your USPS return shipping rate is never more than the original outbound rate, provided that you purchase eBay generated shipping labels for both the original shipment and the return.

 When the buyer is responsible for return shipping charges